The Bride's Guide To Wedding Parties & Events

 Bride and Bridesmaids dressed up and holding customized wedding koozies.

-Where & When To Have The Bachelorette Party
+3) Where & When to Have the Bachelorette Party

-Planning out details such as where and when to have the bachelorette party is something to discuss with the group who'll be going.
-Usually a bachelorette party is planned for anytime from 1-3 months before the wedding.
-Every party is unique to the bride and what kind of bachelorette bash she wants.
-Some brides just want one fun night out close to home, while others want to have a weekend getaway somewhere.
-Ultimately, choosing a time and place will need to be decided within the group about what will work best for everyone.
-Be mindful to keep dates and scheduling conflicts into consideration, but also know that you might not be able to find a time that fits for everyone and that's okay!
-Maybe you can plan an *extra* bachelorette brunch just for fun another day!
+Planning out details such as where and when to have the bachelorette party should be discussed with the group beforehand.
+Usually, a bachelorette party is planned to occur somewhere between 1-3 months before the wedding.
+Every party is unique to the bride and what kind of bachelorette bash she prefers.
+Some brides just want a fun night at home, while others want a weekend getaway.
+Make big decisions such as time and place with the group based on what works for everyone.
+Be mindful to take scheduling conflicts into consideration, but also know that you might not be able to find a time that works for everyone - and that's okay!

 Bride and Bridesmaids gathered together, holding flower bouquets, in front of a tropical background with lots of greenery and palm trees.